 6 benefits of giving up caffeine

 Feeling inspired to kick the coffee habit?
-Here are five ways your body (and your bank account) will reward you…
+Here’s 6 ways your body (and your wallet) will thank you.

 There’s nothing quite like the alluring scent of coffee brewing in the morning – but too much caffeine can wreak havoc on your health.
 This February, FebFast is encouraging you to give up caffeine for 28 days to experience the benefits of cleaner living, raising money for charity at the same time.